squirrel-prover/squirrel-prover/examples/README.md

 ## Running Examples

-The two running examples of the paper are `running-ex-axiom.sp` and `running-ex.sp`.
+The two running examples of the paper are `running-ex-auth.sp` and `running-ex-axiom.sp`.
 They are well suited to get a first feel of the tool.

 ## Case Studies